TTimTT/CTX/README.md

 - Get the distribution of most used ingredients
 - Finding equivalent recipes with less calories

-# List of internal milestones achieved/missing for milestone 3
+# List of internal milestones achieved for milestone 3
 - Loading HTML was done with ```PERL``` and ```BASH``` scripts
 - Data was cleaned with BASH and then with Pandas since it was small enough, we didn't retrieve ratings but we have the cooking time!